Notifications

 When a notification fires, MyHold records the exact context data that caused it to trigger.
 This lets you inspect the values that were evaluated at the moment of the alert.

-Notification context as displayed in the log history
+Notification conditions as displayed in the log history

 Only the variables referenced in your rule are captured—this keeps logs compact and relevant.
+Note that all referenced variables are recorded, not just the one whose condition was satisfied.
+For example, in an OR rule with two conditions, both variable values appear in the context even if only one branch was true.
 For a full reference of all available context fields, see the Context Reference.

 Next Steps#